 Even though the applications for Willis Bass’ descendants were rejected, they are full of important genealogical information about his family.
 I will be doing a blog post hopefully soon about why so many of our families were labeled “Cherokee” despite not being tribally Cherokee.
 In that blog post I will explore that phenomenon more in depth but for now you should at least be aware that “Cherokee” was often synonymous for “Indian” in the Southeast.

 By the time of the Eastern Cherokee roll applications in 1907, some descendants of Willis Bass had relocated from Granville Co, NC to Lawrence Co, OH and finally to Vernon Co, WI.
 We learn from Elijah Bass Jr’s application, that Willis and Olive Bass had the following children: Elijah Bass Sr, William Bass, Henry Bass, Racey Bass, Ransom Bass, Nancy Bass, Polly Bass, and Delia Bass.
 Elijah Bass Sr was the only one to relocate to Ohio, while the others continued to live in North Carolina.
-We have already seen the name Racey Bass from the apprenticeship records which show that Willis Bass had a sister named Racey Bass.
-The Racey name was passed down a lot in the Willis Bass family, and was used by both males and females.
+We have already seen the name Racey Bass from the apprenticeship records which show that Willis Bass had a brother named Racey Bass.

 Elijah Bass Jr states that he was born on 15 Oct 1835 in Granville Co but relocated with his father Elijah Bass Sr to Lawrence Co, OH a couple of years later.
 This is consistent with Elijah Bass Sr first appearing in the Lawrence Co, OH census in 1840.
 However, Elijah Sr’s marriage record to Matilda Dutton of Pennsylvania was recorded on 20 March 1835 in Lawrence Co, OH.
 It seems unlikely that Elijah Sr would go all the way to Ohio to marry a woman from elsewhere, return to Granville Co where his first son was born, and then a few years later go back to Ohio.
 In the 1850 census, Elijah Jr’s birthplace is listed as Ohio and every other census after that it was listed as North Carolina.
 I wonder if Elijah Jr thought he was born in North Carolina, when he was actually born in Ohio.

 Another inconsistency is found when Elijah Bass Jr identified his grandparents as Willis Bass and Olive Stewart.
 We know from their 1809 marriage record in Granville Co, that Olive’s maiden name was Chavis.
-It’s possible that she was first married to a Chavis, became widowed and then married Willis Basss.
-But I could find no marriage record for an “Olive Stewart”.
-The Stewarts were another large “free colored”/Native American family in the area, and I suspect that Olive’s mother was a Stewart.
+It’s possible that she born a Stewart, was first married to a Chavis, became widowed and then married Willis Basss.
+But I can find no marriage record for an “Olive Stewart”.
+The Stewarts were another large “free colored”/Native American family in the area, and I suspect that Olive’s mother was a Stewart and the reason why Olive was sometimes known as a Stewart.
 The Stewarts and Chavises intermarried a lot on both sides of the VA/NC border.
 Because I have not been able to identify Olive’s parents, I can’t say for certain how the Stewarts fit into her lineage.

 But we know from apprenticeship, marriage, and census records that Willis Bass was born in North Carolina and is in the Granville Co records before 1812.
 I think this misleading narrative is why Heinegg tried to force a connection between Willis Bass of Granville Co and the James Bass of Norfolk Co, VA.
 This is why examining the totality of all the records is vital when you have conflicting stories.
 I do not think Elijah Bass Jr fabricated this story completely and that there is likely some truth in there.
 The events that he is recalling, happened well before his was born, so that may partially account for the mistakes.
 But I also wonder if the story about fleeing Virginia for North Carolina was more about his grandmother Olive Chavis’ lineage.
 Willis Bass’ widow Olive Chavis was enumerated in the 1850, 1860 and 1870 censuses, and her birthplace is given as Virginia.
 And earlier on in the 1810, 1820, and 1830 censuses, Olive Chavis (counted in her husband Willis Bass’s household) lived close to Evans Chavis (1770-after 1860), Charles Chavis, and Isaac Chavis (1766-1831).
 These three men were from neighboring Mecklenburg Co, VA and perhaps were of some relation to Olive Chavis.